2024–25 Coppin State Eagles women's basketball team

 The 2024–25 Coppin State Eagles women's basketball team represented Coppin State University during the 2024–25 NCAA Division I women's basketball season.
 The Eagles, who were led by third-year head coach Jermaine Woods, played their home games at the Physical Education Complex in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference (MEAC).

 Previous season

 The Eagles finished the 2023–24 season 12–18, 8–6 in MEAC play, to finish in a tie for fourth place.
-They defeated Maryland Eastern Shore, before falling to top-seeded and eventual tournament champions Norfolk State in the semifinals of the MEAC tournament.
+They defeated Maryland Eastern Shore in the quarterfinal round of the MEAC tournament before falling to top-seeded and eventual tournament champions Norfolk State in the semifinals.

 Preseason

 On October 8, 2024, the MEAC released their preseason coaches poll.
 Coppin State was picked to finish third in the MEAC.